rmathew/CUSS/doc/cup.md

 instruction might stall waiting for data to be written from a previous instruction.
 These characterisitcs are different from some stricter RISC CPUs.

+Input/output is memory-mapped.
+The memory-controller in CUS maps I/O devices to certain physical memory-addresses such that reads/writes from/to these addresses automatically result in communication with the corresponding I/O peripheral.

 ## Registers

 CUP provides access to 32 general-purpose 32-bit integer registers.
 These are